forest tent caterpillar

 Common

-In Minnesota, widespread outbreaks of forest tent caterpillars occur every 10–16 years.
+Outbreaks are localized.
+In Minnesota, widespread outbreaks of forest tent caterpillars have occured every 10–16 years.
 The last three outbreaks were in 1989, 2001, and 2012.
 The outbreaks last two to three years.
 They are followed by outbreaks of the friendly fly (Sarcophaga aldrichi), a natural parasite of the caterpillar.

 Taxonomy